Milladore (town), Wisconsin

 Milladore is a town in Wood County, Wisconsin, United States.
-The population was 706 at the 2000 census.
+The population was 668 at the 2020 census.
 The Village of Milladore is located mostly within the town.
 The unincorporated community of Blenker is also located in the town.

 Geography

-According to the United States Census Bureau, the town has a total area of 34.0 square miles (88.1 km^{2}), of which, 34.0 square miles (88.1 km^{2}) of it is land and 0.04 square miles (0.1 km^{2}) of it (0.06%) is water.
+According to the United States Census Bureau, the town has a total area of 34.0 square miles (88.1 km^{2}), of which 34.0 square miles (88.1 km^{2}) is land and 0.04 square mile (0.1 km^{2}) (0.06%) is water.

 History

-The six mile square that would become the town was first surveyed in the summer of 1851 by a crew working for the U.S. government.
+The outline of the six mile square that would become the town was first surveyed in the summer of 1851 by a crew working for the U.S. government.
 In October and November 1852 another crew marked its section corners, walking through the woods and wading the swamps, measuring with chain and compass.
 When done, the deputy surveyor filed this general description: